Coordination polymer

 Coordination polymers are relevant to many fields, having many potential applications.

 Coordination polymers can be classified in a number of ways according to their structure and composition.
 One important classification is referred to as dimensionality.
 A structure can be determined to be one-, two- or three-dimensional, depending on the number of directions in space the array extends in.
 A one-dimensional structure extends in a straight line (along the x axis); a two-dimensional structure extends in a plane (two directions, x and y axes); and a three-dimensional structure extends in all three directions (x, y, and z axes).
 This is depicted in Figure 1.

 History

 The work of Alfred Werner and his contemporaries laid the groundwork for the study of coordination polymers.
 Many time-honored materials are now recognized as coordination polymers.
 These include the cyanide complexes Prussian blue and Hofmann clathrates.

 Synthesis and propagation

 Coordination polymers are often prepared by self-assembly, involving crystallization of a metal salt with a ligand.
 The mechanisms of crystal engineering and molecular self-assembly are relevant.

-Intermolecular forces and bonding

-Forces that determine metal-ligand complexes include van der Waals forces, pi-pi interactions, hydrogen bonding, and stabilization of pi bonds by polarized bonds in addition to the coordination bond formed between the metal and the ligand.
-These intermolecular forces tend to be weak, with a long equilibrium distance (bond length) compared to covalent bonds.
-The pi-pi interactions between benzene rings, for example, have energy roughly 5–10 kJ/mol and optimum spacing 3.4–3.8 Ångstroms between parallel faces of the rings.

-Coordination

-The crystal structure and dimensionality of the coordination polymer is determined by the functionality of the linker and the coordination geometry of the metal center.
-Dimensionality is generally driven by the metal center which can have the ability to bond to as many as 16 functional sites on linkers; however this is not always the case as dimensionality can be driven by the linker when the linker bonds to more metal centres than the metal centre does linkers.
-The highest known coordination number of a coordination polymer is 14, though coordination numbers are most often between 2 and 10.
+The structure and dimensionality of the coordination polymer are determined by the linkers and the coordination geometry of the metal center.
+Coordination numbers are most often between 2 and 10.
 Examples of various coordination numbers are shown in planar geometry in Figure 2.
 In Figure 1 the 1D structure is 2-coordinated, the planar is 4-coordinated, and the 3D is 6-coordinated.